 How Cryptocurrency Affects Your Credit Score

-Cryptocurrency and its underlying technology, blockchain, is currently one of the most popular topics in the world.
+Cryptocurrency and its underlying technology, blockchain, are currently one of the most popular topics in the world.
 But what do you know about it?
 And more importantly, does it have any impact on your credit score?

 There's no doubt that cryptocurrency is making waves in the financial world.
 More and more people are buying and trading it, and the number of merchants accepting this form of payment is growing.
 But if you're considering dipping your toes into the cryptocurrency waters, one thing to consider is how it might affect your credit.
-The answer depends on the type of cryptocurrency you own, what you do with it, and if you use credit to purchase it.
+The answer depends on the type of cryptocurrency you own, what you do with it, and if you used credit to purchase it.

 Your credit score is a number that represents how risky it is to lend you money.
 It's used to determine whether you're likely to repay a debt.
 The higher the number, the more likely you'll pay it back.

-Having an 850 credit score, the highest possible score, also helps find an apartment or get utility service easily.
+Having an 850 credit score, the highest possible score also helps find an apartment or get utility service easily.
 A landlord or utility company might look at your score before deciding whether to rent or provide service.
-A high credit score can also be helpful for other things, like getting approval for a credit card and what interest rate you'll pay once it is approved.
+A high credit score can also be helpful for other things, like getting approval for a credit card and knowing what interest rate you'll pay once it is approved.

 Your credit score affects all kinds of financial decisions you might want to make.
 One big one is getting a mortgage or auto loan.
-The better your score is, the better the terms you'll get on those loans.
+The better your credit score is, the better the terms you'll get on those loans.
 A bad score could mean you're denied altogether.